MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

-If you plan to deploy Office 365 ProPlus in a GCC High or DoD environment, there are some special considerations that you need to be aware of to help you meet your compliance requirements.
+If you plan to deploy Microsoft 365 Apps in a GCC High or DoD environment, there are some special considerations that you need to be aware of to help you meet your compliance requirements.

 ## Which version of Office 365 ProPlus to deploy

 > [!IMPORTANT]
-> To meet GCC High and DoD compliance requirements, you must be running at least Version 1803 of Office 365 ProPlus.
+> To meet GCC High and DoD compliance requirements, you must be running at least Version 1803 of Microsoft 365 Apps.

 Version 1803 or later is available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.

 ### What about other applications, such as Project and Visio?

 You can deploy Project Online Desktop Client and Visio Online Plan 2 in a GCC High or DoD environment, but they must be at least Version 1803.
-Any configuration or settings mentioned for Office 365 ProPlus also apply to Project Online Desktop Client and Visio Online Plan 2.
+Any configuration or settings mentioned for Microsoft 365 Apps also apply to Project Online Desktop Client and Visio Online Plan 2.

 Outlook for iOS and Android is also available for GCC High or DoD environments.
 For more information, [read this Tech Community blog post](https://techcommunity.microsoft.com/t5/Outlook-Blog/Outlook-mobile-meets-needs-of-customers-with-the-highest-Federal/ba-p/313938).

 > [!IMPORTANT]
-> For Teams, currently you need to exclude Teams from being installed when you install Office 365 ProPlus.
+> For Teams, currently you need to exclude Teams from being installed when you install Microsoft 365 Apps.
 Instead, you need to install Teams by using the separate MSI-based installer.
-In the future, you'll be able to install Teams along with Office 365 ProPlus without needing to use the separate MSI-based installer.
+In the future, you'll be able to install Teams along with Microsoft 365 Apps without needing to use the separate MSI-based installer.
-> - For steps on how to exclude Teams from being installed with Office 365 ProPlus, see [How to exclude Microsoft Teams from new installations of Office 365 ProPlus](teams-install.md#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) and [Use Group Policy to control the installation of Microsoft Teams](teams-install.md#use-group-policy-to-control-the-installation-of-microsoft-teams).
+> - For steps on how to exclude Teams from being installed with Microsoft 365 Apps, see [How to exclude Microsoft Teams from new installations of Office 365 ProPlus](teams-install.md#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) and [Use Group Policy to control the installation of Microsoft Teams](teams-install.md#use-group-policy-to-control-the-installation-of-microsoft-teams).
 >- For links to the correct version of the MSI-based installer for your environment, see [Install Microsoft Teams using Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/MicrosoftTeams/msi-deployment).

 ## Which update channel of Office 365 ProPlus to use

-For most enterprises, we usually recommend that a majority of users be on the Semi-Annual Channel of Office 365 ProPlus.
+For most enterprises, we usually recommend that a majority of users be on the Semi-Annual Channel of Microsoft 365 Apps.
 For more information about update channels, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

 ## Where to install Office 365 ProPlus from and where to get updates

-If network connectivity and other considerations based on your organizational requirements aren't an issue, you can choose to deploy Office 365 ProPlus directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the internet.
-You can also configure Office 365 ProPlus to receive updates automatically from the Office CDN.
-This requires the least amount of administrative effort and is an easy way to keep Office 365 ProPlus up to date.
+If network connectivity and other considerations based on your organizational requirements aren't an issue, you can choose to deploy Microsoft 365 Apps directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the internet.
+You can also configure Microsoft 365 Apps to receive updates automatically from the Office CDN.
+This requires the least amount of administrative effort and is an easy way to keep Microsoft 365 Apps up to date.

-If you don't want computers installed with Office 365 ProPlus to connect to the Office CDN and the [Device Management Service](#device-management-service) to get updates, you need to configure Office 365 ProPlus to be installed and updated from a shared folder from within your internal network.
-You will still need a least one computer to have access to the Office CDN to be able to download Office 365 ProPlus and updates to Office 365 ProPlus to the shared folder on your internal network.
-Also, computers installed with Office 365 ProPlus still require internet connectivity in order to remain activated.
+If you don't want computers installed with Microsoft 365 Apps to connect to the Office CDN and the [Device Management Service](#device-management-service) to get updates, you need to configure Microsoft 365 Apps to be installed and updated from a shared folder from within your internal network.
+You will still need a least one computer to have access to the Office CDN to be able to download Microsoft 365 Apps and updates to Microsoft 365 Apps to the shared folder on your internal network.
+Also, computers installed with Microsoft 365 Apps still require internet connectivity in order to remain activated.

-Keep in mind that installing and updating Office 365 ProPlus from a shared folder on your local network requires significantly more administrative effort and more disk space.
-For example, you have to keep track of when new builds of Office 365 ProPlus are available and then download the updated version of Office 365 ProPlus to your network.
-The core files for Office 365 ProPlus are at least 1.6 GB and at least 250 MB for each language deployed.
+Keep in mind that installing and updating Microsoft 365 Apps from a shared folder on your local network requires significantly more administrative effort and more disk space.
+For example, you have to keep track of when new builds of Microsoft 365 Apps are available and then download the updated version of Microsoft 365 Apps to your network.
+The core files for Microsoft 365 Apps are at least 1.6 GB and at least 250 MB for each language deployed.

-If Office 365 ProPlus is being updated directly from the Office CDN, the amount of network traffic to each computer is significantly less, because only the changed files need to be downloaded.
+If Microsoft 365 Apps is being updated directly from the Office CDN, the amount of network traffic to each computer is significantly less, because only the changed files need to be downloaded.
 The size of those updates can vary from 50 mb to 300 mb.
 These estimates are based on historical data from the past year or so of updates.

 ## What tools to use to deploy Office 365 ProPlus
-There is no special guidance about what tools you can use to deploy Office 365 ProPlus in GCC High or DoD environments.
+There is no special guidance about what tools you can use to deploy Microsoft 365 Apps in GCC High or DoD environments.

-To deploy Office 365 ProPlus, you can use the Office Deployment Tool along with a configuration.xml file.
+To deploy Microsoft 365 Apps, you can use the Office Deployment Tool along with a configuration.xml file.
 The Office Deployment Tool is a command line tool, so it can be used with scripts or batch files.
 The configuration.xml file contains the settings for the installation.
-For example, where to install Office 365 ProPlus from, whether to install the 32-bit or 64-bit version, which languages to install, and where Office 365 ProPlus should connect to get updates.
+For example, where to install Microsoft 365 Apps from, whether to install the 32-bit or 64-bit version, which languages to install, and where Microsoft 365 Apps should connect to get updates.
 For more information about the Office Deployment Tool and the configuration.xml file, see [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

-You can also use enterprise software deployment tools, such as Microsoft Endpoint Configuration Manager, to deploy Office 365 ProPlus.
+You can also use enterprise software deployment tools, such as Microsoft Endpoint Configuration Manager, to deploy Microsoft 365 Apps.
 For more information about using Configuration Manager, see [Deploy with Configuration Manager (current branch)](deploy-office-365-proplus-with-configuration-manager.md) and [Deploy with Configuration Manager (2012 R2)](deploy-office-365-proplus-with-system-center-configuration-manager-2012r2.md).

 > [!NOTE]
 > If you have anti-virus or other endpoint protection software configured to prevent installs or data writes to your devices, we recommend that you update to the most current version of that software, if possible.
 In some cases, you may need to configure an exception for the OfficeClickToRun.exe process in order for the install to complete successfully.